vita-rust/cargo-vita/README.md

 ### PrincessLog

 This module allows capturing stdout and stderr from your Vita.
-In order to capture the logs you need to start a TCP server on your computer, and configure PrincessLog to connect to it.
+In order to capture the logs you need to start a TCP server on your computer and configure PrincessLog to connect to it.

 For convenience `cargo-vita` provides two commands to work with logs: